jjuhric/Playing-with-colors-JS/README.md

 ## Files

-- **index1.html**
+* **index1.html**
     Generates a colorful grid pattern on the canvas using simple loops and color logic.

-- **index2_AI..html**
+* **index2_AI.html**
     Uses a pixel font system to draw custom words and shapes (like a heart) on the canvas, styled with Tailwind CSS.

 ## How to Run

   1. Open either HTML file in your browser.
   2. Enjoy the visual output and experiment with the code!

 ## Purpose

-Just for fun and learning—feel free to modify, remix, and play with the
+  Just for fun and learning—feel free to modify, remix, and play around with the code.